-Within one (1) week of receiving the grade, notify the instructor in writing or via email of the dispute and the grounds for the dispute.
+Within two (2) weeks of receiving the grade, notify the instructor in writing or via email of the dispute and the grounds for the dispute.
 The instructor will arrange a meeting with the student within one (1) week after receiving notification.

 If the matter is resolved, the process stops here.
-In the event the dispute is not resolved, move to step 2.
+In the event the dispute is not resolved, proceed to step 2.